jhannah/jays.net/resume.md

 Industries have included e-commerce (retail), large event / venue equipment rental (and data mining thereof), advertising technology, and various start-ups.

-Currently I am assigned to a company with ~140 engineers.
-In principle we have a lot of DevOps support so I can focus on programming (Golang, Perl, Python).
+In principle recent clents have a lot of DevOps support so I can focus on programming (Golang, Perl, Python).
 In practice I've been learning a lot of DevOps because resources aren't (immediately?) available and sometimes I have access to fix things.

 I am not a DevOps professional (priceless).
-But I have a functional / "emergency" understanding of deployment of our various stacks.
-We have monoliths and "micro-services."
-We've swung back and forth between those strategies over the last 6 years.
-We're currently deployed on: "bare metal," Xen VMs, in-house managed Kubernetes, and AWS (EC2, ECS, S3, etc.).
+But I have a functional / "emergency" understanding of deployment of various stacks for monoliths and "micro-services."
+Clients have swung back and forth between those strategies over time.
+Most recent deployments on "bare metal," Xen VMs, in-house managed Kubernetes, and AWS (EC2, ECS, S3, etc.).
 Those stacks are variously driven by Docker, Docker Compose, Chef/Ansible, Helm Charts (of which I know very little), and various other tools.

-We run a variety of stats / monitoring / paging systems.
-We host and/or pay for hosting of various logging and tracing (OpenTelemetry) systems.
-Recently k8s -> Sumologic Tracing has been popular, I've been working with that a lot in recent weeks.

-Our Perl monolith still drives much of the revenue of the company.
-Our team is re-implementing our Perl REST APIs in Golang.
-I've been modifying existing Golang for 1.5 years now.
-I am very new to modifying the open source stacks upon which our Golang is built. `go mod vendor` was an interesting learning experience this week, fighting OpenTelemetry (HTTP OTLP).

 ### Staff Augmentation | MediaMath Inc. ($170M) | 2014-2023

 Worked as staff augmentation consultant for REST API team and associated services.
+The company totalled ~140 engineers.
 Our primary mission was to design, maintain, and enhance a PostgreSQL schema and REST APIs for modifying data in that schema, primarily for configuration of advertising campaigns.

 Primary PostgreSQL: 273 tables, 75 views, 234 functions (mostly PL/pgSQL). ~500GB, 80M rows